ChinaNetCloud/nc-backup-py/README.md

   You can also define a customized storage location.
 See [STORAGE](docs/STORAGE.md#customized-storage)

-  1. Copy the sample `/etc/nc-backup-py/conf.dist.json` to `/etc/nc-backup-py/conf.json` and change hostname to your hostname.
+  1. Change the AWS S3 bucket name under the `STORAGE_S3` section.
     ```json
-    "HOSTNAME": "srv-your-hostname"
-    ```

-  2. Change the AWS S3 bucket name under the `STORAGE_S3` section.
-    ```json
     "ARGS_DICT": "{'BUCKET': 'yourbucket'}",
     ```

-  3. Optionally send backup reports via HTTP POST.
+  2. Optionally send backup reports via HTTP POST.
 Or you can remove it.
     ```json
     "MESSAGE_CONFIG_COMMAND": "https://backupreporter.service.<yourdomain>.com/backup_report_service/backup_service.php",
     "MESSAGE_CONFIG_METHOD": "post",
     ```

-  4. Include the files you want, it will be backed up recursively.
+  3. Include the files you want, it will be backed up recursively.
 You can exclude files within this directory by using `FILESET_EXCLUDE`
     ```json
     "FILESET": {
       "ACTION": "execute",